from £150 /night help Price for guests, Nights approx:

 - Member of the exclusive BEAUTIFUL BAYS IN THE WORLD Club.

 Downlong, the old fishing quarter, is a maze of slate-roofed granite cottages and artists' studios surrounded on three sides by beaches, each of which is different.
 It's pretty, and has a lot of character - superficially and especially when you dig deeper.

 After many other places, it also feels clean.
 Very clean.
 Porthminster beach has again been awarded Marine Conservation Society stamp of approval (higher than the European designated standard) for its sparkling sand and clear water.
 You breathe champagne air.

 Beaches are pinky-white and golden sand with a few shells.
 The Harbour and Porthgwidden beaches are perfect for families with children, and safe for swimmers.
 On Porthmeor beach (the long one, by the Tate), there are more likely to be waves.
 St Ives has had a surf school there since the 1950.
 Rent a wetsuit, take a lesson, or a seat on the deck of Porthmeor cafe to watch the action.

-Best of all, you don't have to leave the beach to get something (very) nice to eat or drink.
+Nor do you you have to leave the beach to get something (very) nice to eat or drink.
 Try the Porthmeor, Porthgwidden and Porthminster (voted best restaurant in the UK by the Times and the Telegraph in recent years) beach cafes for breakfast, lunch, dinner, ice creams, fish and chips, juices... gluten free cream teas at The Tea Room - or pick up a pastie in town or maybe some fresh crab and make your own sandwiches.